-The designated beneficiary can be changed to a member of the beneficiary's family (defined above).
+The designated beneficiary can be changed to a member of the beneficiary's family (defined on this page).
 There are no tax consequences if, at the time of the change, the new beneficiary is under age 30 or a special needs beneficiary.

 Example.
-Assume the same situation as in the last example.
+Assume the same situation for Aaron as in the last example (see Rollovers).
 Instead of closing his Coverdell ESA and paying the distribution into his sister's Coverdell ESA, Aaron could have instructed the trustee of his account to simply change the name of the beneficiary on his account to that of his sister.